 Williamson also mentioned that “Evil has been perpetrated based on [somebody’s psychological appraisal]”.
 Yes, sure lots of evil is perpetrated through the corruption of science – including psychology – because of psychopaths in power.
 But again, she’s got it all backwards because she starts from a misinterpretation of the actual issue due to her lack of knowledge, and comes to conclusions based on assumptions.

 First of all, what is “evil”?
 At least she seems to acknowledge that there is evil and doesn’t fall into the abstract and pseudo-spiritual idea that there is “no evil” on our level of existence as so many people tend to do based on Solipsism, a very illusory ideology in todays “New Age” movement.
-Solipsism is based on the idea that there is no objective truth, a topic I have explored in more depth before.
-Yes, there IS objective truth and objective reality.
+Solipsism is based on the idea that there is “no truth”, a topic I have explored in more depth before.

 Polish psychiatrist Andrew Lobaczewski coined the word Ponerology.
 It comes from greek (poneros = evil) and is the study of evil.
 From the foreword of Lobaczewski’s groundbreaking work “Political Ponerology”: